glurp/ocpp_simulator/README.md

 * client.rb : invoke CP->CS dialog.
 Alone can invoke a SOAP request to a scada
 * server.rb : serve a CS->CP dialog.
 Alone it print request/responses,  responses are always status=Accepted.
               server api : invoke a client callback foreach request received
-* cp.rb : simulate a Charge Point, use client.rb and serveur.rb for scada dialogs, make some start/stop
+* cp.rb : simulate one Charge Point with multiple connectorId, use client.rb and serveur.rb for
-          transactions, some notifications.
+  scada dialogs, make some start/stop transactions, some notifications.
-* park.rb : simulate a set of charge point.
+* parc_sim.rb : simulate a set of charge point.
-*

 Client
 ======